Forecasting Arctic Temperatures With Quantile Machine Learning: Data

+Anticipating the use of adaptive conformal prediction regions to properly address forecast uncertainty \citep{Romano2019}, a variant on split-sample methods is employed.
+Observations for 2023 constitute the training data.
+Calibration data from 2022 can provide, under exchangeability, the basis for valid nonconformal scores.
 The calibration data are divided into observations for which the forecasted temperature is $> 0^{\circ}\mathrm{C}$ and observations for which the forecasted temperature is $\le 0^{\circ}\mathrm{C}$.
 The melting of snow, sea ice, glacier ice, and permafrost creates positive feedback loops that change the manner in which temperature variation is produced.
 On subject-matter and statistical grounds, adaptive conformal methods are therefore applied separately to each subset.\footnote { One might wonder why the data splits are made using forecasted temperatures rather than observed temperatures.
 Observed temperatures are certainly available in the weather station data.
-But when forecasting, only the forecast is known.
-If the future temperature were known, there would be no need to forecast it. }
+But when real forecasting is, only the forecast is known.
+If a future temperature were known, there would be no need to forecast it. }

 Data from 2024 serve as a pristine holdout sample treated as ``new cases'' to document true forecasting skill.
 As test data, these observations have no role whatsoever in training.
 The data split by forecasted temperature applied to the calibration data is applied again.
 The requirements necessary to capitalize properly on all three datasets within the split-sample approach are discussed in Section~6.
-Some data from 2021 are used for lagged-variable construction, briefly explained in footnote~4.
-They play no other role in the analyses.

-The training data, calibration data, and test data from the Integrated Surface Database come with hourly observations within each day.
-Hourly data are too detailed for the analyses to follow and add unnecessary complexity; daily data are used instead.

-The response variable is the daily, solar-time 2~p.m.\ air temperature in degrees Celsius at the Longyearbyen weather station.
-Each daily temperature value at 2~p.m.\ solar time is an \emph{instantaneous observation}—a snapshot of conditions with a constant daily reference time rather than an hourly or daily mean.
-The 2~p.m.\ solar-time convention is used uniformly throughout the year, including during the polar night, to provide a consistent temporal reference for forecasting.
-This differs from global climate and numerical weather prediction procedures, which typically rely on spatially and temporally averaged fields.